aidankeighron/educational-website/_posts/2025-06-15-Express-Auth.md

 - **Type Safety**: Using TypeScript for type checking across the stack
 - **User Experience**: Notifications, form validation, and proper navigation
 - **Code Organization**: Clean separation of concerns with components, hooks, and services

-You can extend this application in several ways:

-- Add contact editing and deletion functionality
-- Implement pagination for large contact lists
-- Add profile management for users
-- Improve the UI with more sophisticated styling

 Happy coding!